ionic-team/ionic-docs/docs/react/navigation.md

 The `useIonRouter` hook can be used for more direct control over routing in Ionic React.
 It allows you to pass additional metadata to Ionic, such as a custom animaton, before calling React router.

-The `useIonRouter` hook returns a `UseIonRouterResult` which has several convenience methods for routing.
+The `useIonRouter` hook returns a `UseIonRouterResult` which has several convenience methods for routing:

 ```typescript
 type UseIonRouterResult = {